Missouri Amish: 2024 Guide

 The Amish settlement in Pike County near Bowling Green is the oldest Amish community in Missouri (founded 1947).
 Like the Amish at Seymour, the Bowling Green community originated from a Swiss Amish community, that of Jay County, Indiana (adjacent to Adams County).

-This community, though being founded first, is relatively small compared to the three mentioned above, with only 3 church districts as of 2008.
+This community, though being founded first, is relatively small compared to the three mentioned above, with only three church districts as of 2024 (approximately 540 Amish).

 Like Wisconsin, Missouri is also home to a high percentage of small Amish communities.
-Of the state’s roughly 3 dozen Amish settlements, 23 consisted of a single church district as of 2008.
+Of the state’s roughly five dozen Amish settlements, over three dozen (37) consisted of a single church district as of 2024.
+Single church district communities can range from a couple dozen people in size, up to about 150 people.

-A settlement founded at roughly the same time as Seymour and Clark has not seen the growth those two communities have.
-Anabel in Macon County (1957) is today a single church district in size.
+But some Amish settlements simply do not grow much, for a variety of reasons.
+For example, a Missouri settlement founded at roughly the same time as the sizeable Seymour and Clark communities has not seen the growth those two communities have. the community at Anabel in Macon County (founded 1957) today remains a single church district in size – as it was 15 years ago.

 Like the community at Seymour, the settlement at Greentop in Schuyler County (2003, 1 district) is a Swiss Amish group, but with ties to the Swiss community in Allen County, Indiana.